palmerandy/hugo-blog/content/posts/end-to-end-testing-mvc-signalr-api.md

 ---
-title: "End-to-End Testing in C# ASP.Net MVC, Web API and SignalR"
+title: "End-to-end Testing in C# ASP.Net MVC, Web API and SignalR"
 date: 2020-01-11T18:02:11+11:00
 draft: false
-tags: ["ASP.Net", "MVC", "Web API", "SignalR", "Automated Testing", "Integration Testing", "End-to-End Testing"]
+tags: ["ASP.Net", "MVC", "Web API", "SignalR", "Automated Testing", "Integration Testing", "End-to-End Testing", "C#"]
 ---

+I'm a big fan of automated testing and a strong advocate of the development team owning automated tests.
+I find C# end-to-end integration tests an attractive offering as development teams are already familar with the language and how to write tests and so ver little upskilling is required.

-I recently extended a collection of automated end-to-end integration tests for an ASP.Net website.
-They were a great starting point, but only covered part a small part of the service layer.
-I needed to extend them so they covered more end-to-end scenarios which meant changing their entry point from the service layer to the real end points of the system - that is the MVC controller, the API controller and the SignalR Hub action.
+I recently extended a collection of automated end-to-end integration tests for an ASP.Net .NET framework website.
+They were a great starting point, but only covered a small part of the service layer.
+The needed to be extended so they covered more end-to-end scenarios which meant changing their entry point from the service layer to the real end points of the system - that is the MVC controller, the API controller and the SignalR Hub action.
 This way an end-to-end test could start with interact with any combination of MVC controller, the API controller and the SignalR Hub actions - nice.
 This allowed for real end-to-end world scenarios, like starting with a MVC action, followed by a SignalR action, followed by a Web API action.

 ### MVC Controller

-When writing an integration test for and MVC controller we need to mimic the browser.
+Getting started with MVC end-to-end testsing isn't as obvious as it should be.
+When writing an integration test for MVC we need to mimic the browser to have success.

 In MVC you should be using [anti-forgery tokens](https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/preventing-cross-site-request-forgery-csrf-attacks) to prevent against Cross-Site Request Forgery (CSRF).
 By trying to mimic the browser I eventually found an [excellent blog article](https://geeklearning.io/asp-net-core-mvc-testing-and-the-synchronizer-token-pattern/) written by Arnuad.